jomaljose/ES_Assignment-2/README.md

 #### Adafruit OLED display

-The operating voltage of the SSD1306 controller is from 1.65V to 3.3V.It can communicate using I2C or SPI.
+The operating voltage of the SSD1306 controller is from 1.65V to 3.3V.
+It can communicate using I2C or SPI.
 I2C is used in this project.
-SDA is connected to the A4 pin (SDA0) of teensy and SCL is connected to the A5(SCL0) pin.
+SSD1306 driver has a built-in 1KB Graphic Display Data RAM (GDDRAM) for the screen which holds the bit pattern to be displayed.
+This 1K memory area is organized in 8 pages (from 0 to 7).
+Each page contains 128 columns/segments (block 0 to 127).
+And each column can store 8 bits of data (from 0 to 7).
+SDApin of display is connected to the A4 pin (SDA0) of teensy and SCL is connected to the A5(SCL0) pin.
 3.3V and GND are also connected as per pinout.
 #### Pull up resistor calculation for display